Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Experiments

 \section{Experiments}

-Inverse problems are ill-posed, so what matters in practice is often not a single point estimate but calibrated posterior samples.
+Inverse problems are ill-posed, so an ensemble of posterior samples with calibrated uncertainty is often more desirable than a single point estimate.
 We therefore evaluate \texttt{Blade} through probabilistic verification of its posterior samples.
 Sec.~\ref{sec:linear-gaussian} considers fully controlled settings with analytic ground-truth posteriors, enabling direct distributional checks.
 Sec.~\ref{sec:ns-experiment} turns to a challenging high-dimensional problem based on the Navier-Stokes equation where the ground-truth posterior is unknown but probabilistic verification methods are available.
 Sec.~\ref{sec:ablation-study} studies the effect of \texttt{Blade}'s hyperparameters and its robustness to diffusion prior choice.
 Sec.~\ref{sec:exp-on-point-estimate} reports results on popular point-estimate benchmarks as complementary evidence of \texttt{Blade}’s breadth.